nandrasaputra/Movieverse/README.md

 ## Demo
 You can view the app demo on youtube: https://youtu.be/Ra3qChwb8hE

-## Prerequisites
+## Project Setup

-In order to make app works, you need <a href='https://developers.google.com/youtube/v3/getting-started'>Youtube API</a> and <a href='https://www.themoviedb.org/documentation/api'>TheMovieDatabase API</a> Key.
-Then make a new file and name it to api.properties on the root folder and put your api key like this:
+You need <a href='https://developers.google.com/youtube/v3/getting-started'>Youtube API</a> and <a href='https://www.themoviedb.org/documentation/api'>TheMovieDatabase API</a> Key to make this project work.
+Make a new file, api.properties, on the root folder and put your api key like this:

 In your api.properties (Movieverse/api.properties) :